ha2398/radix-tree/README.md

 The very first observation to make regarding the performance of the implementations, is that performing the same amount of lookups for a test program which makes no use of the pthread library would be faster than using **sequential**.
 This happens due to the cost of creating threads (**pthread_create**), managing mutexes (**pthread_mutex_lock and pthread_mutex_unlock**) and waiting for them to finish their work (**pthread_join**).

-Analyzing the running time, we see that two of the threads have a very similar performance, **p_lock_level** and **p_lock_node**.
-The branch **p_lock_level** works with mutexes that lock the current level on which they are working in the tree.
-This is expected to be a low performance branch because, usually, the radix trees will not have a big height (tracked bits divided by radix).
+Analyzing the running time, we see that two of the threads have a very similar performance, **lock_level** and **lock_node**.
+The implementation **lock_level** works with mutexes that lock the current level on which they are working in the tree.
+This is expected to be a low performance implementation because, usually, the radix trees will not have a big height (tracked bits divided by radix).
 The maximum height of the tree will then **limit** the number of threads than can be traversing the tree concurrently.

-Running the test program for **p_lock_level** using perf, with **RANGE = 31, KEYS = 5000000, LOOKUPS = 10000000, TESTS = 1 and THREADS = 32** (all the perf commands below are run with these parameters) we can see that the main overhead for this branch is the lock of mutexes.
+Running the test program for **lock_level** using perf, with **RANGE = 31, KEYS = 5000000, LOOKUPS = 10000000, TESTS = 1 and THREADS = 32** (all the perf commands below are run with these parameters) we can see that the main overhead for this implementation is the lock of mutexes.

-For **p_lock_node**, the problem is that it has to acquire and release a mutex for every single node it traverses.
+For **lock_node**, the problem is that it has to acquire and release a mutex for every single node it traverses.
 The cost for doing this is very expensive, since the tree may have up to sum{from 1 to maximum height} of (1 ^ number of slots per node), which can be a very large number.

-Among the implementations that provide synchronization through mutexes, the one with best performance is **p_lock_subtree**.
+Among the implementations that provide synchronization through mutexes, the one with best performance is **lock_subtree**.
 This implementation acquires a lock for the subtree (of root node) about to be traversed.
-This protocol acquires way fewer mutexes than **p_lock_node**.
+This protocol acquires way fewer mutexes than **lock_node**.

-Finally, the parallel approach **p_lockless** gets rid of the use of mutexes (and all the cost that comes with it for locking and unlocking mutexes) by exploring atomic operations, namely the macro [ACCESS_ONCE](https://lwn.net/Articles/508991/) and the GCC built-in function [__sync_bool_compare_and_swap](https://gcc.gnu.org/onlinedocs/gcc-4.4.3/gcc/Atomic-Builtins.html).
+Finally, the parallel approach **lockless** gets rid of the use of mutexes (and all the cost that comes with it for locking and unlocking mutexes) by exploring atomic operations, namely the macro [ACCESS_ONCE](https://lwn.net/Articles/508991/) and the GCC built-in function [__sync_bool_compare_and_swap](https://gcc.gnu.org/onlinedocs/gcc-4.4.3/gcc/Atomic-Builtins.html).
 These operations will allow the code to keep synchronization between threads and do not rely on the use of mutexes.

 We can see that there is a gain in performance caused by the absence of operations of locking and unlocking mutexes and the implementation spends more time doing the actual work we want to benchmark (thread_find).